EmpireCTF/empirectf/writeups/2019-04-02-encryptCTF/README.md

 **Solution**

-Patch the `call ptrace` and `call signal` that are used as anti-debug techniques to `NOPs`, then set breakpoint at `0x1078`, inspect the second argument to read the flag.
+Patch the `call ptrace` and `call signal` that are used as anti-debug techniques to `NOPs`, then set breakpoint at `PIE base + 0x1078`, inspect the second argument to read the flag.

 ## 25 Steganography / yhpargonagets ##